-The County continues to make an effort to become more proactive with regard to improving pedestrian facilities in the County and seeks to support improvements to pedestrian facilities in an efficient and coordinated manner.
+The County continues to try to become more proactive with regard to improving pedestrian facilities in the County and seeks to support improvements to pedestrian facilities in an efficient and coordinated manner.
 These improvements include constructing sidewalks, improving crosswalks/intersections, and signage.
 As many parts of the County continue to develop at suburban and urban densities the need to provide missing links of pedestrian access to connect residential areas with schools, parks, and employment areas will increase as well.
-These improvements may be funded through a number of state/federal programs listed above.
+These improvements may be funded through several state/federal programs listed above.
 Completing missing links, establishing Safe Routes to Schools program, and coordination with local, state, and regional efforts are a consideration in identifying funding priorities.